nextflow-io/training/docs/nf_template/2_envsetup.md

 -   There is also a large workspace option that gives you up to 8 cores, 16GB RAM, and 50GB storage.
 However, the large workspace will use your free credits quicker and you will have fewer hours of access to this space.
 -   Gitpod will time out after 30 minutes of inactivity and will save your changes for up to 2 weeks.

-More information about gitpod is available at [gitpod.io](https://www.gitpod.io).
+More information about Gitpod is available at [gitpod.io](https://www.gitpod.io).

 ### Reopening a Gitpod session